Pocket/shareable-lists-api/README.md

 The `shareableListPublic` query caches the responses and stores them for 60 seconds in the Redis db.
 Here is a screenshot of how it gets stored:

 ![Architecture](docs/images/redis-gui-screenshot.png)

+## Resetting Dev

+There may come a time when you need to reset the Dev environment.

+For example, if you were testing a schema change and then want to test a different branch without that schema change, the Dev database and Prisma schema will be out of sync.
+Another common scenario is the need to reset all test data to the initial seed data provided by the seed script.

+To reset the Dev database, [follow the instructions in Confluence](https://getpocket.atlassian.net/wiki/spaces/PE/pages/2938273799/Resetting+Data+for+a+Prisma-based+Subgraph+on+Dev).